andredarcie/my-life-data/my-games.md

 A Short Hike - 88,
 NieR: Automata - 88
 What Remains of Edith Finch - 88,
+Wolfenstein II: The New Colossus - 87,
+Subnautica - 87,
 The Witness - 87,
 GRIS - 84,
 Florence - 82,